Getting Comfortable Being Uncomfortable

 Rob Pickels 33:30

-2023 Guys spread around the corner.
-Mm hmm.
-I’m ready to because I don’t want this to turn into a bit of a New Year’s resolution thing.
-But I’m not gonna lie.
-Everybody talks about how hard COVID years were COVID years, I felt like pretty good for me.
-This year, this year has been really tough.
-Because I’ve been off and off my game.
+I’m ready too because – and I don’t want this to turn into a bit of a New Year’s resolution thing – but I’m not gonna lie, everybody talks about how hard COVID years were – COVID years, I felt was pretty good for me.
+This year, this year has been really tough because I’ve been off my game.
 I haven’t been doing the things that I normally do.
 I haven’t been enjoying the things I normally enjoy.
-And so for me, I know ending this year.
-And Trevor, you and I have talked about this quite a bit like I’m actively sort of trying to be engaged in making next year better for myself.
-And that’s the question that I want to ask you guys is in whether or not you had a great year this year, I think next year can always be better.
-So without being too new year’s resolution, what are you doing?
-How do you make 23 better than 22.
+And so for me, I know ending this year – and Trevor, you and I have talked about this quite a bit – like I’m actively sort of trying to be engaged in making next year better for myself and that’s the question that I want to ask you guys is, whether or not you had a great year this year, I think next year can always be better.
+So without being too new year’s resolution-y, what are you doing?
+How do you make ’23 better than ’22?

 Grant Holicky 34:21